jakobandersen/mod/_sources/hyperflowModel/index.rst.txt

 .. tikz:: Example of an expanded network.
 	The vertices are the small black dots, while the large circles are a visual aid to group the vertices and edges related to the orignal vertices.
-	The blue transit edges are those that connect pairs of reverse internal hyperedges, while the red transit edges are those that connect the input and output edges.
+	The blue transit edges are those that connect the input and output edges, while the red transit edges are those that connect pairs of reverse internal hyperedges.

 	\dgExBegin
 		\def\labAB{}\def\labBA{}